Ziad-Algrafi/ODLabel/README.md

 ## Usage

-To launch the OD-Labeler application, run the following command:
+To launch the ODLabeler application, run the following command:

 ```bash
 odlabel